Chase Date: December 26, 2015

 Severe Risks: SPC Outlooks

-The pattern for severe weather was looking very good for at least a few days prior to the event, and was outlooked all the way from Day 5 to Day 1 by the SPC.
+The models before the Rowlett tornado event were showing strong signals for a significant severe weather episode around CHristmas.
+The pattern for severe weather was looking very good for at least a few days prior to the event, and was given an outlook all the way from Day 5 to Day 1 by the SPC.
 A strong upper level pattern with resident bermuda high pumping moisture in, multiple severe weather episodes occurred this week including the 23rd in Mississippi and Tennessee and the 25th in Alabama.